“The model public playground”

 When D.C. set out with the ambitious goal of creating the ideal public facility, American golf design was in the Golden Age.
 East Potomac was among the first premier municipal facilities that inspired the development of more across the country.
 Today, golf design is said to be in a “second golden age”.
 But as was the case at the beginning of the first Golden Age, most of the design projects are taking place at the country’s private and resort facilities.
 This presents another opportunity for Washington D.C. to lead by example on a municipal golf resurgence.

-In part three of this series, we will take a look at the design of East Potomac GC, its deterioration over the years, and its future.
 If you missed part one, check it out here.
 If you are interested in voicing your opinion on the Washington D.C. public courses, email the National Parks Service here.